-If it becomes necessary for a PTE to amend a previously filed Virginia return, the PTE should prepare a new Form 502 with all attachments (including Schedules VK-1) with the corrected figures and with "amended" marked in the place provided on the front of the return and on Schedules VK-1.
-In addition, the PTE must issue each owner an amended VA Schedule VK-1.
+If it becomes necessary for a PTE to amend a previously filed Virginia return, the PTE should prepare a new Form 502 with all attachments (including Schedule(s) VK-1 or Schedule(s) VK-1 Consolidated) with the corrected figures and with "amended" marked in the place provided on the front of the return and on all of the amended schedules.
+In addition, the PTE must issue each owner an amended Virginia Schedule VK-1.
 The amendment must include an explanation of the changes made.